csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 > true, real-world user experience – but has a more limited set of metrics.
 > — [About PageSpeed Insights](https://developers.google.com/speed/docs/insights/v5/about)

-In the past—and I can’t determine the exact date of the following screenshot—Google used to clearly mark <i>lab</i> and <i>field</i> data in PageSpeed Insights:
+In the past — and I can’t determine the exact date of the following screenshot — Google used to clearly mark <i>lab</i> and <i>field</i> data in PageSpeed Insights:

 <figure>